OpenEvalProject/evals/manuscripts/elife-47040/v2/manuscript.md

 **Figure 7.:** (A) Smoothed, transcript-averaged PAR-CLIP occupancy profiles aligned at TSS and pA sites [±750 nt] of unstable and stable transcripts (first and fourth quantile of half-life distribution, respectively).
 (B) Dependence of total occupancy of factors on the transcripts half-life.
 The fitting function is plotted in red and the fitted value for b is marked with a dashed gray line.
 (Gray shade: 95% confidence intervals generated by bootstrapping transcripts).
 (C) Sequence binding preference for the catalytically active subunit of decapping complex (Dcp2), illustrated with the five most enriched and the 3 most depleted 4-mers.
 The color code shows the log2 enrichment factor of 4-mers around PAR-CLIP cross-link sites [±8 nt].
 Dark red represents strong enrichment and dark blue shows strong depletion of a 4-mer.
 Infeasible combinations are shown with gray.
 The most highly enriched field is binding AAAAU with the cross-link at the U, which is enriched over random expectation approximately 22.3 = 5-fold.

 Decapping factors may bind to complete mRNAs or to transcripts that are in the process of being degraded.
 To quantify these two behaviors, we combined our PAR-CLIP occupancy data with RNA half-life estimates (Materials and methods).
-We modeled the occupancy of factors on mRNA as the sum of binding to all transcripts (b) and surplus binding to transcripts that are in the process of degradation (at1/2).
-Therefore, we can model occupancy as a function of half-life with a linear equation (occupancy= at1/2+b).
+We modeled the occupancy of factors on mRNA as the sum of binding to all transcripts ($b$) and surplus binding to transcripts that are in the process of degradation ($\frac{a}{t_{1/2}})$.
+Therefore, we can model occupancy as a function of half-life with a linear equation ($occupancy=\frac{a}{t_{1/2}}+b$).
 In cases where there is no surplus binding upon active degradation, that is the occupancy is the same as in intact RNAs, ‘a’ will be zero.
 For 5´ decapping factors, this model closely fits the occupancy patterns retrieved from our experiments (Figure 7B), other degradation factors also follow this pattern to varying degrees (Figure 6—figure supplements 1–7).
 In particular, Dcp2 shows a very high a/b ratio, revealing that it cross-links preferentially to transcripts that are being degraded.
 This analysis strongly suggests that the 5´ decapping machinery, although present to some extent on complete mRNAs, is enriched when mRNAs are degraded.

 ## Discussion